- PATRIARCHY

 - Physically, with violence or the threat of violence.
 Fists, guns, whatever.
 Remember, the patriarch is king, so he recognizes no government or police outside himself.

 The wife does everything else: She supervises the house and the kids.
 That is, depending on how much leeway her husband gives her; lots of ’em insist she do things to his satisfaction.
 And some patriarchs claim the wife only supervises the kids till the boys reach a certain age.
-Then they consider ’em young men, and since women aren’t allowed authority over men
+Then they consider ’em young men, and since they figure

-But as a biblical principle, there’s no evidence God is okay with patriarchy.
+Okay.
+As a biblical principle, there’s no evidence God approves of patriarchy.
 On the contrary: We have one Lord, Christ Jesus,

 Some patriarchs try to disguise their heresy by putting “Jesus” on the top umbrella, not “God.”
 In so doing, all they’ve done is create an unbiblical go-between, keeping people from Jesus.
 There’s still only one Lord, and it’s not any bloody patriarch.